DolceParadise/3D-Occupancy-Maps-With-Quadrotors/README.md

 ## Acknowledgement

-This project was made as by a student team of the RoboReg, a robotics research group part of the [Robotics Club IIT BHU](https://github.com/Robotics-Club-IIT-BHU).
+This project was made by a student team of the RoboReg, a robotics research group part of the [Robotics Club IIT BHU](https://github.com/Robotics-Club-IIT-BHU).
 All the external files in this project are open source and used in good faith.
-We used the source code from the following respositories and we'd like to thank their maintaners.
+We used the source code from the following respositories and we'd like to thank their maintainer.

  1. [RAFALAMAO](https://github.com/RAFALAMAO)/**[hector_quadrotor_noetic](https://github.com/RAFALAMAO/hector_quadrotor_noetic)**
  2. [OctoMap](https://github.com/OctoMap)/**[octomap_mapping](https://github.com/OctoMap/octomap_mapping)**